Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Evaluation on Unlearning Benchmarks

+\textbf{Decoding Strategy.} The decoding stochasticity is commonly controlled by parameters such as \textit{temperature}, \textit{top-$p$}~\cite{holtzman2019curious}, and \textit{top-$k$}~\cite{fan2018hierarchical}, which jointly balance diversity and determinism in model outputs.
+In this work, we focus on \textit{temperature} and \textit{top-$p$} as our primary controls for sampling randomness.
 The \textit{temperature} parameter scales the output logits to adjust the smoothness of the probability distribution, where higher values promote more diverse generations while lower values enforce more deterministic outputs.
 Meanwhile, \textit{top-$p$} restricts sampling to the smallest subset of tokens whose cumulative probability mass exceeds $p$, effectively modulating the diversity of candidate tokens.
-We conduct our experiments using representative configurations with $\text{temperature},~\text{top-}p \in \{0, 0.2, 0.8, 1.0\}$, including an explicit implementation of the deterministic setting ($T=0$, $p=0$), to examine how decoding randomness, from deterministic to highly stochastic regimes, affects information leakage.
+We conduct our experiments using representative configurations with $T,p \in \{0, 0.2, 0.8, 1.0\}$, including an explicit implementation of the greedy setting ($T=0$, $p=0$), to examine how decoding randomness, from deterministic to highly stochastic regimes, affects information leakage.

-\textbf{Results.} We generate $n=200$ samples per prompt in the forget evaluation sets and compute~\eqref{eq:leak-atk} over these generations for $k = 1, 2, 4, 8, 16, 32, 64, 128$.
-For the retain task, we similarly generate $n=200$ samples per prompt and report the average RS and ES across all generations for the TOFU and MUSE benchmarks, respectively (see Appendix~\ref{app:add}).
-Our results are summarized below.
+\textbf{Evaluation Results.} We generate $n=200$ samples per prompt in the forget evaluation sets and compute~\eqref{eq:leak-atk} over these generations for $k = 1, 2, 4, 8, 16, 32, 64, 128$.
+For the retain task, we similarly generate $n=200$ samples per prompt and report the average RS and ES across all generations for the TOFU and MUSE benchmarks.
+Detailed experiment setups are in Appendix~\ref{app:add}.